ozarchie/EQMOD-WiFi/README.md

 # EQMOD-WiFi
-An ESP8266 based WiFi to serial, tested on an EQ6 mount
+An ESP8266 based WiFi to serial, WiFi to UDP, tested on an EQ6 mount

 ## Introduction
-This project describes a WeMos WiFi interface used between the EQMOD/SynScanPro software and the DB9 TTL serial interface connector on the Skywatcher EQ6 mount.
+This project describes a WiFi interface used between the EQMOD/SynScanPro software and the DB9 TTL serial interface connector on the Skywatcher EQ6 mount.

 ## EQMOD - TCP

-The EQMOD interface uses [HWVirtSerial](https://www.hw-group.com/software/hw-vsp3-virtual-serial-port) as a TCP based virtual serial port.
-The WeMos device firmware uses TCP to receive and send the data from/to the EQMOD virtual serial port.
+The EQMOD interface needs two WeMos ESP8266 devices - one at the host end and one at the mount end.
+ESP_NOW protocol is used to ensure the connection is fast.
+The WeMos device firmware uses ESP_NOW to receive and send the data from/to the EQMOD serial port.
 Inside, it sends and receives at 3.3v level to the EQ6 mount.

-On a Windows machine, you can use the same virtual serial interface in the SynScanPro app.
-But, this does not work for the Android/Apple apps.
+On a Windows/Mac/Android/Apple device, you can use the same mount interface in the SynScanPro app.
+By selecting UDP mode, the mount will work in either access point (mount is an AP) or station (mount joins the local network) modes.
+UDP mode and AP/STA modes are selected by jumpers/switches on the mount interface.
+In station mode, the ssid and password needs to be changed in the firmware.
+Later revisions may include the ability to do this OTA.

 ## SynScanPro - UDP

 The SynScanPro interface uses UDP to send and receive data to and from the WeMos device.
-The WeMos device then sends and receives the data at 3v3 level to the EQ6 mount.
+The WeMos device sends and receives the data at 3v3 level to the EQ6 mount.

-You need to load different firmware for SynScanPro and the EQMOD interfaces - or have two devices?

 It has only been tested on the EQ6 mount.

-*TODO:*

-*Find a way to support both TCP and UDP in the WeMos firmware.
-Put in 3v3 <> TTL buffer*

 ## Notices
 This interface uses sample code from the ESP8266 arduino repositories.